Starting your career

 Pre-registration undergraduate programmes take 4 years full-time.

-If you already have relevant qualifications and healthcare experience, you can do a master’s in Occupational Therapy.
-A postgraduate pre-registration course usually takes 2 years.
+If you have relevant qualifications and healthcare experience, you can do a master’s degree in Occupational Therapy.
+A pre-registration postgraduate course usually takes 2 years.

-As an occupational therapist, you would care for people of all ages with different needs and goals, including:
+As an occupational therapist, you'll care for people of all ages with different needs and goals, including:

-- improving a young person’s cognitive, physical, sensory, and motor skills needed for play, school, and daily activities
+- improve a young person’s cognitive, physical, sensory, and motor skills needed for play, school, and daily activities

-- providing equipment and adaptions, including ramps, stairlifts, and rails so an older person can continue living at home
+- provide equipment and adaptions, including ramps, stairlifts, and rails, so an older person can continue living at home

-- advising on how to approach a task differently
+- advise people about how to approach a task differently

-- helping patients to adjust to a permanent disability
+- help patients to adjust to a permanent disability

-- using equipment or assistive technology, such as bathing equipment, chair and bed raisers or stairlifts
+- use equipment or assistive technology, such as bathing equipment, chair and bed raisers, or stairlifts

-- teaching patients how to dress themselves or other everyday tasks
+- teach patients how to dress themselves or other everyday tasks

 You’ll need these skills: